pieverodrigues/IntegrationExample/README.md

 An example project with Naninovel used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode.

-*Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.*
+Be aware, that **Naninovel package is not distributed with the project**, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.

 All the project-specific (example) scripts are stored at `Assets/Runtime` folder.